 What happens if my attendance is too low?

-All attendance warning letters will be emailed to you.
+All attendance warning letters will be emailed to your student email account.
 You may be called or contacted via SMS as well.
 It is necessary for you to ensure the University has your up-to-date contact details at all times.

 - If your attendance falls below 90%, BUC will send you a First Warning Letter and you will be invited to an appointment to see the relevant Academic Coordinator to discuss your absences.